From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Physical model

 where $\kr$, $c$, $\mathbf{n}=\F/|\F|$ are the Rosseland mean opacity in the co-moving frame, speed of light, and the unit vector in the direction of $\F$.
 The aforementioned radiation acceleration term is calculated by $\arad=\kr\F/c=[a_{\rm{rad}},0,0]$.
 With dimensional analysis \citep{colombo2019}, it can be shown that,

 when $v_{\text{gas}}/c\ll1$ and $\F$ is not varying rapidly.
-Thus, we can equivalently say that the gas is accelerated by the radiation pressure.
-This approximation is useful in examining the energy conservation of our simulations (Appendix \ref{app:energyconservation}).
+Thus, we can equivalently say that gas is accelerated by radiation pressure.
+This approximation is useful in examining the energy conservation of our simulations (see Appendix \ref{app:energyconservation}).
 Meanwhile, the flux limiter $\lambda$ and other two dimensionless variables $\mathcal{R}$ and $f$ are calculated by,

 These variables make $\F$ and $\mathcal{P}_{r}$ have the following desired asymptotic behaviors with smooth transitions in between,

 and